BuckShlegeris/BuckShlegeris.github.io/bugs.md

 - Changing an API and forgetting all the different places that it was being used
   - e.g. with the email template generator, I forgot we used it for company suggestions.
   - How to avoid this: write a list of everywhere that my API is used, and have a checklist that confirms I've checked it with all of them.
 This problem is much better in situations with weird hacky APIs, or in languages without good semantic code search.
-- putting a non-existent CSS class on a table, not noticing it was wrong
+- putting a non-existent CSS class on a table, not noticing it was non-existent